jjs576/python-ray-tracing-in-one-weekend/README.md

 ## python-ray-tracing-in-one-weekend
-This repository is a python implementation of Peter Shirley's book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+This repository is a python implementation of Peter Shirley's book series [Ray Tracing in One Weekend](https://raytracing.github.io/).

 This is only optimized for CPU.